Western Sydney Green Gas Project

 - hydrogen gas grid injection panel (to supply to Secondary Mains)

-- site control hut
+- site control room

-- power grid connection, including high voltage transformer
+- power grid connection, including high voltage transformer.

 The electrolyser, developed by Canadian-based company Hydrogenics (now Cummins-Hydrogenics), has a production capacity of 100Nm3/h or 10kg/h of hydrogen gas.

 The project is located at the Jemena-owned Horsley Park high pressure gas facility in Western Sydney.
 The Horsley Park complex is connected to two major pipelines which supply natural gas to Sydney and New South Wales – the Central Trunk pipeline and the Eastern Gas pipeline.
-At the proposed blending concentration, no modifications to the existing pipeline infrastructure is anticipated.
+At the proposed blending concentration, no modifications to the existing pipeline infrastructure is required.

 The project began blending of hydrogen into the gas network in November 2021 and is anticipated to operate for around five years.